gtiley/RBG-Networks/pre-workshop.md

 Prior to the workshop, participants are expected to install the software below.
 Prior experience using command line programs and something like R can be helpful but is not necessary for participation.
 A primer will be delivered at the beginning of the workshop and material will be delivered at an introductory level to keep material accessible.

-George will hold office hours on 2 and 3 Nov to help troubleshoot problems in person at Kew and via Teams.
-A link will be sent to registered participants.
+George will hold office hours on 2 and 3 Nov from 15:00-17:00 to help troubleshoot pre-workshop problems in person at Kew and via Teams.
+A link has been sent to registered participants via email.

 Keep in mind that if you are using an institution-owned machine, you may need to reach out to your IT team in advance for software installs.

+## HPC Access for the Workshop

+The workshop is supported by the [UK Crop Diversity Cluster](https://www.cropdiversity.ac.uk/).
+In order to access the cluster, you will need to create an account [here](https://help.cropdiversity.ac.uk/user-accounts.html).

+The form will ask you institutional affiliation.
+If you are attending the workshop but not associated with one of the listed institutions, please clarify that you are attending the workshop on phylogenetic networks.

+After successful registration, you will need to follow instructions on generating an ssh key and sharing the public key with the cluster admin [here](https://help.cropdiversity.ac.uk/ssh-terminal-keys.html).

+It is best to register and have your ssh key in place as early as possible so as to not overwhelm the admin, but George is available during the office hours if any of the registration and key instructions are unclear.

 ## Some common prerequisites